nes-lab/shepherd/docs/user/cli.rst

 Refer to the example ``herd.yml`` file in the ``inventory`` directory of the shepherd repository.

 `Shepherd-sheep`_ is the command line utility for locally controlling a single shepherd node.
-Depending on your use-case you may not even need to directly interact with it!
+Depending on your use-case you may not even need to directly interact with it.

 .. _shepherd-herd-cli: